yurivoronin/ngx-signalr-websocket/README.md

 ## Publishing

-After building your library with `ng build ngx-signalr-websocket`, go to the dist folder `cd dist/ngx-signalr-websocket` and run `npm publish`.
+After building your library with `npm run build`, go to the dist folder `cd dist/ngx-signalr-websocket` and run `npm publish`.

 ## Running tests